-Avant, for example, offers unsecured personal loans for borrowers with credit scores as low as 580.
-Similarly, Upstart considers borrowers with credit scores as low as 620.
+LendingPoint, for example, offers unsecured personal loans for borrowers with credit scores as low as 585.
 Make sure you read lender reviews and choose a reputable lender.
 Also, keep in mind that a lower credit score might result in higher interest rates.

-Many lenders won’t offer debt consolidations loans for people with bad credit, but they might approve your loan application if you have a co-applicant with good credit.
+Many lenders won’t offer debt consolidation loans for people with bad credit, but they might approve your loan application if you have a cosigner or co-borrower with good credit.

-To get a cosigner on a debt consolidation loan for bad credit, you’ll need two things: a willing cosigner and a lender who allows co-applicants.
-Lenders such as Citizens Bank and Earnest allow cosigners for their personal loans.
+To get a debt consolidation loan with a cosigner, you’ll need two things: a willing partner and a lender who allows co-applicants.
+Some, but not all, lenders allow cosigners for their personal loans.

 Credit unions are not-for-profit financial institutions that focus on serving a community.
 Credit unions often offer less-conventional products, including debt consolidation loans for people with bad credit.
 Members often get some of the lowest rates when borrowing from a credit union.

 Check with local or national credit unions to see what options they offer for your credit score.
-A credit union might have personal loans designed specifically for borrowers with poor credit.
+Some credit unions with personal loans might design their product specifically for borrowers with poor credit.